standardhuman/100-days-of-code/Round_2/log.md

 **Link(s) to work:** [Log.md](http://tinyurl.com/ychjul5v)

 **Tweet:** #100daysofcode.
 Day 2 of #100DaysOfCode : Diagramed out the components, data flow, and client-server relationships of a new app.
 Studied the API documentation of a couple of services that will be required, made sure they can do what will be needed.

+### Day 3: January 3, 2017

+**Today's Progress**: Solving leetcode problem twoSum using a hash table approach.
+Did not quite get it working but oh so close.
+What with their superior O(1) time complexity and all (as compared to an array's or linked list's O(n)), it's nice to make hash table's acquaintance.

+**Thoughts:** Hash tables are new to me and are clearly superior in terms of time complexity O(1) when compared to an unsorted array or linked list O(n).
+This problem also introduced me to the Map object in JS and its associated prototype methods like .get.
+I haven't evaluated the space complexity of my solution just yet, that will come tomorrow.
+Other than submitting the solution to leetcode, I'll have to discover how best to do that.

+**Link(s) to work:** [twoSum](https://github.com/standardhuman/Interview-Practice/blob/master/leetcode/01_twosums.js)

+**Tweet:** #100DaysOfCode Round 2.
+Day 3: Solving leetcode problem twoSum using a hash table approach.
+What with their superior O(1) time complexity and all (as compared to an array or linked list O(n)), it's nice to make hash table's acquaintance. http://tinyurl.com/y7jtcwnd